 is identically zero on $V$.

 Consider the point $p = \1_F$.
 This is not a basis of $\MM(W_5)$ and a polynomial separating $p$ from $V$ is given by $f$.
 That is, by construction $f$ is a polynomial that vanishes on $V$ and $f(p) \le -1 \neq 0$.
 Now we may compute a degree-compatible Gr\"obner basis of the vanishing ideal $I = I(V)$ using \emph{Macaulay2}~\cite{M2}.
+That is, we compute a Gr\"obner basis with respect to a term order $\preceq$ such that $\deg(\x^a) < \deg(\x^b)$ implies $\x^a \prec \x^b$.
+For such a Gr\"obner basis, it holds that a polynomial $f$ of degree $d$ is contained in $I$ if and only if it is in the ideal spanned by the Gr\"obner basis elements of degree at most $d$.
 Evaluating the elements of the Gr\"obner basis at $p$ shows that the only polynomials not vanishing on $p$ are of degree $5$.
 As $\deg(f) \le 4$ by construction, this yields a contradiction. \end{proof}

 The proof suggests an interesting connection to Tutte's wheels and whirls theorem (Theorem~\ref{thm:Tutte}): For $n = 4$ it states that the vanishing ideal of the $n$-wheel $I(W_n)$ is generated by $I(\mathcal{W}^n)$ and a unique polynomial of degree $n$.
 This should be viewed in relation to Proposition~\ref{prop:cube_gen}: Projecting $V_{\mathcal{W}^n}$ and $V_{W_n}$ onto the coordinates of $F = E(C_n)$ yields $\{0,1\}^n$ and $\{0,1\}^n \setminus \1$, respectively.